 --user-data "$(cat init-script.sh)"

-Here’s a quick explanation of the arguments and values used:
+Hereβs a quick explanation of the arguments and values used:

-• user-data: allows you to provide an initialization script to the server.
+title: sets the name of the serverzone: allows you to choose the location of the server.os: allows you to choose the operating system for your server.
+Not including this would set up the server with Ubuntu Server 24.04hostname: allows you to set up the hostnamessh-keys: allows you to provide the public SSH key for the server as a fileplan: allows you to choose the server plan.user-data: allows you to provide an initialization script to the server.
 This takes in a string value, so the command above has been configured to access the script stored in the file init-script through the cat command.

 Once you run the command, you will receive a similar output:

-✓ Creating server random-facts-generator-server 9 s
+β Creating server random-facts-generator-server 9 s

 UUID 00ac84b2-48f4-4708-b115-696c8431fab4